Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 *"...’Yer one o’ only* three *people I’d let* interrupt *me right fuckin’ now, so... what’d ‘ya find?"*

 Tooko’s tail shivered nervously, and Wilde knew why.
-That was *not* the greeting a lowly Clan-Brother would want to hear from the most powerful Gao to ever live…
+That was *not* the greeting a lowly Clan-Brother would want to hear from the most powerful Gao to ever live...

 ...Not the situation, either.
 Daar was sitting up in bed on full magnificent display, and the camera’s field of view told the full story about what exactly a Great Father did in his evenings.